About the Academy

 Welcome to the CBi e-Learning Academy.

-CBi is deeply commited to increasing capacity of the private sector in disaster management through technical knowledge, peer-to-peer learning, and adoption of best practices.
+CBi is deeply committed to building the capacity of the private sector in disaster management through technical support, peer-to-peer learning, and dissemination of best practices.

-The online courses are designed and curated to continuously improve private sector engagement in disaster risk reduction, emergency preparedness, response and recovery activities effectively.
-CBi will continuely create and curate online courses to the Academy in these areas while also remaining agile for new angles of private sector engagement in disaster management.
+The list of online courses is curated and updated to improve private sector engagement in disaster risk reduction, emergency preparedness, response and recovery activities effectively.
+CBi will also continuely to develop and add its own online courses to the Academy in these areas to address gaps and explore new angles of private sector engagement in disaster management.

 CBi Flagship courses